Michael-Steshenko/dual-boot-GPi-case/README.md

 umount /mnt/raspbian

-13) boot into the other partition with the boot_to_raspbian script and check your bluetooth device is connected.
+13) boot into the other partition with the boot_raspbian script and check your bluetooth device is connected.